-If you’re injured while doing your job in New York state, workers’ compensation will likely cover the costs you’ll incur from that injury.
+If you’re injured while working in New York state, workers’ compensation will likely cover the costs you’ll incur.
 You will, however, need to prove that your accident is work-related.
 That’s especially true if you work for a company that might want to contest its obligations in your case.

 What Is Workers’ Compensation?